xieting0603/GBM/README.md

 ### Instructions

 ```
-All the above dependencies can be installed according the instructions themselves
+All the above dependencies can be installed according to the instructions themselves
 ```

 # License